WPoets/awesome-enterprise/README.md

 ### Changelog

 ##### 3.3
-* Improved: Added zupport of checking for empty and Zero using not_blank and is_blank conditionals.
+* Improved: Added support of checking for empty and Zero using not_blank and is_blank conditionals.
 * Fixed: Showing http 404 headers for missing ticket urls from earlier 200.
 * Imporved: Added ability to check if a module exists within a collection using module_exists.
-* Fixed: made changes to reduce the notices when using PHP 8.
+* Fixed: made changes to reduce the notices when using PHP 8.1.

 ##### 3.2.3.1
 * Fixed: In certain situations, error logging was resulting in multiple DB connections sometimes resulting in error 504.